- New Competitive Market 2017

 There are two services which are paid for in water charges.
 The first is for the provision of clean water and the second is for the removal of wastewater.
 We don't physically provide the second service.
 Depending on where your business is, this is provided by Thames Water (whose charges we include in your bill), or Southern Water (who bill you direct).

-Our charges for last year are available in our Water Charges Scheme 2015-16.
+Our charges for the current year are available in our Business Water Charges Scheme 2016-17.

 These charges supersede the Indicative Wholesale Charges for Businesses that we published in September.